FREE SHIPPING on orders over $75 International: over $250

 Both types of Pu-erh are different in nature; thus, their effect on the digestive system also varies.
 Let's explore them one by one.

 Raw Pu-erh tea processing is similar to that of green tea.
 It is also colder in nature than its cooked counterpart.
 Raw Pu-erh is richer in polyphenols (mainly caffeine) and saponins – especially the younger ones.
 That makes it somewhat stronger, bolder, and more aggressive in terms of taste, aroma, and effects on the human body.
-Some polyphenols and saponins bind to lipids in the digestive system and the blood flow.
+Some polyphenols and saponins bind to lipids in the digestive system and in the bloodstream.
 Thus, they help break down greasy food and protect the blood vessels.

 Caffeine, on the other hand, has a "moving" effect on the bowels (the same that rushes you to the toilet in the morning after a cup of strong coffee :).
 Thus, it aids discharge and promotes regular bowel movements.
 Some substances in Pu-erh tea stimulate the secretion of gastric juices and gastric emptying – so drinking Pu-erh can make you feel hungry!